Anti-mask protesters banned from B.C. Ferries for the day after verbally abusing other passengers | CBC News

 Marshall says the corporation called West Vancouver police, who met the ship at the Horseshoe Bay terminal.

-Corporal Neil Schafer says the initial report from BC Ferries indicated there were 12 anti-mask protestors, but when officers arrived they said the group was about 50 people.
+Corporal Neil Schafer says the initial report from BC Ferries indicated there were 12 anti-mask protesters, but when officers arrived they said the group was about 50 people.

 Schafer says multiple officers responded to the group when they disembarked from the ferry, but Schafer says by then things had calmed down.

-"Our officers had a couple interactions with a few of the protestors.
+"Our officers had a couple interactions with a few of the protesters.
 Again nothing much of note, and really had de-escalated into a non-incident," said Schafer.

 No arrests

 "There were no arrests.
-There was nothing violent, no weapons from the protestors and our officers just stood by and kept the peace."
+There was nothing violent, no weapons from the protesters and our officers just stood by and kept the peace."

 Schafer says the participants in the disturbance were permitted to continue on their way.